 +4% better vs. Bystolic (nebivolol)

 Chest pain 2%

 More Lisinopril side effects » How it works Bystolic Lisinopril Bystolic (Nebivolol) is a selective beta blocker that works specifically on the heart.
 It lowers blood pressure by slowing down the heart and making it work less to pump.
-Zestril (Lisinopril) is an angiotensin converting enzyme (ACE) inhibitor.
+Zestril (lisinopril) is an angiotensin converting enzyme (ACE) inhibitor.
 It blocks a chemical that tightens blood vessels.
 This makes blood vessels relax, which lowers blood pressure and allows more blood and oxygen to get to your heart and other organs.
-Type of medication Bystolic Lisinopril Prescription only Prescription only Available as Bystolic Lisinopril Used for Bystolic Lisinopril Risk factors for serious side effects Bystolic Lisinopril › Sudden discontinuation of medicine › Age 65 years or older › Using other medicine(s) that slows the heart Detailed Bystolic (nebivolol) risks & warnings » › Women of childbearing age › Current kidney problems › Medicine that increase potassium › Use of salt substitute Detailed Zestril (lisinopril) risks & warnings »
+Type of medication Bystolic Lisinopril Prescription only Prescription only Available as Bystolic Lisinopril Used for Bystolic Lisinopril Risk factors for serious side effects Bystolic Lisinopril › Sudden discontinuation of medicine › History of asthma › History of diabetes › Age 65 years or older › Using other medicine(s) that slows the heart Detailed Bystolic (nebivolol) risks & warnings » › Women of childbearing age › African descent › Current kidney problems › Medicines that increase potassium › Use of salt substitutes Detailed Zestril (lisinopril) risks & warnings »

 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.